Noitcereon/spring-framework-course/README.md

 It uses Spring MVC, Spring Data, Thymeleaf and an H2 (in-memory) database to build a very simple webapp based on books, authors and publishers.

 It uses the embedded Tomcat container and runs on localhost:8080.
 The pages are accessible at context paths: `/books` and `/authors`.

+### spring-core

+Learning about the Spring Framework core, such as dependency injection.